SQream/sqream_docs/operational_guides/hardware_guide.rst

 A SQream Cluster
 ============================

-SQream recommends rackmount servers by server manufacturers Dell, Lenovo, HP, Cisco, Supermicro, IBM, and others.
+SQream recommends rackmount servers by server manufacturers Dell, Lenovo, HP, Cisco, Supermicro, and others.

-A typical SQream cluster includes one or more nodes, consisting of
+A typical SQream cluster includes one or more nodes, consisting of the following:

-* Two-socket enterprise processors, like the Intel® Xeon® Gold processor family or an IBM® POWER9 processors, providing the high performance required for compute-bound database workloads.
+* Two-socket enterprise processors, like the Intel® Xeon® Gold processor family, providing the high performance required for compute-bound database workloads.

 * NVIDIA Tesla GPU accelerators, with up to 5,120 CUDA and Tensor cores, running on PCIe or fast NVLINK busses, delivering high core count, and high-throughput performance on massive datasets